|

 we need someone to watch Fëanáro without his knowing."

-Haldir nodded.
-"Someone we can trust who has good reason
+Haldir agreed: "Someone we can trust, who has good reason

 to spend a lot of time with him, like one of the other craftsmen"